-Best Friends rolled out as a feature in 2016.
-Since that time, it has had some changes; for one thing, you used to be able to see your friends’ Best Friends list, but the information is now private.
+Best Friends rolled out as a feature in 2016, and it’s undergone some changes since then, including changing your friends’ Best Friends data to private.
 One question many Snapchat users have brought up is what the frequency is for the Best Friends algorithm to update your list.
 Does a giant mainframe somewhere run a batch job once a day?
 Or what?
 In this article, I will explain how often the Best Friends data updates in Snapchat, as well as discussing several other aspects of this feature.

 What is the Best Friends Feature?

 Your Best Friends in Snapchat are your friends with whom you interact the most.
 Sending a snap, receiving a snap, or participating in a group chat together all increase your interaction score.
 Snapchat’s algorithm then puts all your friends in order of their level of interaction with you, and your top contacts are listed on the app as your best friends.
 If you have relatively few friends on Snapchat, or don’t talk to your friends very often, then you may not have any Best Friends at all, or only have one or two.
 At most, eight of your contacts can be listed as your best friends.
 Snapchat only looks at the last week or so when it calculates your Best Friends list, so you can’t just exchange a thousand messages with someone one day and expect them to stay on your friends list.
 Although they may appear there for a moment, they’ll eventually fall off as your contact with the dwindles to zero.

 You can find your Best Friends list in your Send To screen.
 The Best Friends list appears at the very top of the list of friends.
 In addition to being on the list, your friends will have emojis next to their name to indicate what exact type of friend they are.
 The emojis are:

 - A yellow heart is for Snapchat Best Friends.